Welcome to Fickle Father!

 I’ve never found my one true hobby.

-I used to beat myself up about it.
+I used (and sometimes still do) to beat myself up about it.
 “Why can’t I just stick to anything?” my brain would think on its own, even though I never wanted it to do that.

 I viewed this as a major character flaw.

 The same goes for deciding what to do as a career.
-“Follow you passion” was the advice I mostly hear.
+“Follow your passion” was the advice I would hear.

 My problem was that I never really had that one passion that lit an enduring fire within me.